-Tropical Island
+Tropical Island (2023)

-Re-imagining Rhino3D education as a discovery-driven process
+I reimagined Rhino3D education as a discovery-driven process, through a plug-in game.

 Design Research